Updated April 2019

 For example, if you specialize in winter coats, choosing a general term such as #WinterCoats will do nothing but put you in a hashtag results feed with nearly 38,000 other posts about winter coats.

-By narrowing your hashtag description, not only do you better target a specific type of consumer, but you also cut down on the competition.
+By narrowing your hashtag description, you’re able to better target a specific type of consumer PLUS you narrow the competition.

 While there is data available on how many hashtags get the most engagement, one study after another offers conflicting results.
 One report says 5, another 10, another insists you must post all 30.

-The biggest change took place about a year ago, when Instagram expanded its features to let users follow hashtags (or unfollow brands) within feeds.
+The biggest change took place In December 2017 when Instagram expanded hashtag features by allowing users to follow hashtags (and unfollow brands within hashtag feeds).

 So, reports stemming from Instagram hashtag research in 2014 – 2017 can be misleading because they’re outdated.